-This will include monitoring the underlying investment managers, to ensure they continue to perform in a competent manner and have the appropriate knowledge, skills and experience to manage the assets of the Scheme.
-This will involve regular assessments against criteria such as strength of organisation and their operating capabilities, adherence to and the success of their designated strategies, and reviews of portfolio characteristics including responsible investment factors.
+This will involve quarterly assessments against criteria such as strength of organisation and their operating capabilities, adherence to and the success of their designated strategies, and reviews of portfolio characteristics including responsible investment factors.
+VLK evaluates the performance of the underlying investment managers stated in the investment managers' performance objective against the Trustee's investment strategy and policies generally over an appropriate time horizon.